ankitects/anki-manual/src/stats.md

 If you don't have a backlog, daily load should be approximately equal to your number of due cards.

+It is calculated as 1/I1 + 1/I2 + 1/I3 + ... + I/In, where In is the interval of
+the n-th card.
+If the interval is less than one day, the summation term is 1.
+This prevents cards with short intervals from unrealistically skewing the value of daily load.
+Example: you have a card with an interval of 10 days and a card with an interval of 50 days.
+Daily load = 1/10 + 1/50 = 0.12, meaning that, *on average*, you will have to see 0.12 cards per day.

 **Calendar**
 This graph shows past card review activity.
 Hovering the mouse over a specific item allows you to view the number of revisions made that day.
 Click on a day of the